-Obtaining Life Insurance for an Individual Over 50
+Obtaining Life Insurance for an Individual 50 to 60 Years Old

 Another life insurance plan that could be beneficial to you or anyone over 50 would be converting an existing term policy to a permanent policy.
 If you elect to purchase a convertible policy, you may also be able to convert to a permanent policy with no medical exam or need to prove insurability.
 This type of flexibility could be helped as your needs will change over time.
 If you decide to purchase a convertible policy, make sure to find out exactly how long of a timeframe you have in which to convert the policy to a permanent one after purchase.
 Convertibility is possible only during the time agreed to by you and your insurer within your contract.

 Lastly, if you are concerned that your family may be burdened with medical bills or if you were to become sick, then you may want to consider a life insurance policy called Quality of Life Insurance.
-Quality of Life Insurance policies offer living benefits that may be able to provide you with paid policy benefits while you are still alive.
+Quality of Life Insurance policies offers living benefits that may be able to provide you with paid policy benefits while you are still alive.
+These include payments made during terminal or chronic illness to help ease the financial burden.
+It can also have an annuity payout component for later into retirement years.
 It is extremely important to understand how living benefits work before you choose this type of policy.
 For adults over 50, life insurance can provide peace of mind for you and your family.

 Obtaining Life Insurance for a Senior Citizen over 60